maxxiimo/the-front-end-manifesto/Forms.md

 ### Extras

 Something you do not see in the minimalist form above is a tabbing order or a relationship between labels and fields.
 You don't have to add this, but I think it's a good practice to do so.
 Why leave a user's tabbing experience to chance?
-Simply add XXXX.
+Simply add:

+    , tabindex: <#>

+    , placeholder: <something>

 ### FormHelpers